 The Department of Children, Equality, Disability, Integration and Youth operate a number of Childcare Schemes.
 These schemes provide free or reduced rate childcare to eligible children and their parents.
-Please go to PIP to access the Rules for DCEDIY Funding Programmes.
+Please go to PIP/HIVE to access the Rules for DCEDIY Funding Programmes.

 Early Childhood Care and Education (ECCE):